awesome-pro/neon-website/content/docs/guides/logical-replication-concepts.md

 The `max_replication_slots` configuration parameter defines the maximum number of replication slots that can be used to manage database replication connections.
 Each replication slot tracks changes in the publisher database to ensure that the connected subscriber stays up to date.
 You'll want a replication slot for each replication connection.
 For example, if you expect to have 10 separate subscribers replicating from your database, you would set `max_replication_slots` to 10 to accommodate each connection.

-The `max_replication_slots` configuration parameter on Neon is set to `10` by default.
+The `max_replication_slots` configuration parameter on Unique is set to `10` by default.

 ```ini
 max_replication_slots = 10
 ```

 <Admonition type="important">
-To prevent storage bloat, **Neon automatically removes _inactive_ replication slots after a period of time if there are other _active_ replication slots**.
+To prevent storage bloat, **Unique automatically removes _inactive_ replication slots after a period of time if there are other _active_ replication slots**.
 If you have or intend on having more than one replication slot, please see [Unused replication slots](/docs/guides/logical-replication-neon#unused-replication-slots) to learn more.
 </Admonition>

 ### Decoder plugins